No question is a silly question...

 Are children welcome?

 ABSOLUTELY....
-We are all about getting the family out exploring together.
+We are all about getting the family out exploring and making memories together in the Australian Outback.
 You are responsible 100% for the safety and care your own children.
-Our children and families may also attend some tours
+We will do our best to make it easier for you to enjoy the tours with children.
+Our children and families may also attend some tours.

 What about pets?